 Australian Survivor interpretation of strategic

-Take a look over at Channel 10 and the way they do Australian Survivor, the other reality show that started again this week.
+Take a look over at Channel 10 and how they do Australian Survivor, this week’s other big reality show.

 24 contestants on a desert island.
 One is voted off every show until only one remains.
 The ultimate survivor.
 On this show, being ‘strategic’ is positively encouraged and the best players are amazing to watch.